ddev/ddev/docs/content/developers/buildkite-testmachine-setup.md

 16. In nosleep Preferences, enable "Never sleep on AC Adapter", "Never sleep on Battery", and "Start nosleep utility on system startup".
 17. `sudo chown testbot /usr/local/bin`
 18. Set up Mac to [automatically log in on boot](https://support.apple.com/en-us/HT201476).
-19. Try checking out ddev and running `.buildkite/sanetestbot.sh` to check your work.
+19. Try checking out [drud/ddev](https://github.com/drud/ddev) and running `.buildkite/sanetestbot.sh` to check your work.
 20. Log into Chrome with the user ddevtestbot@gmail.com and enable Chrome Remote Desktop.
 21. Set the timezone properly (US MT)
 22. Start the agent with `brew services start buildkite-agent`